Choose another writer in this calendar:

 Gogol published a new collection of stories, beginning with 'Old-World

 Landowners', which described the decay of the old way of life.
-The book
+'Viy,'

-protagonist is a strong, heroic character, not very typical for the
+protagonist of the novel is a strong, heroic character, not very typical for the

 author's later cavalcade of bureaucrats, lunatics, swindlers, and

 humiliated losers.
-One hostile critic descibed his city dwellers as the
+One hostile critic descibed Gogol's city dwellers as the

 freedom, the Czech composer Leoš Janáček used the novel as the